 Boost your bike handling for technical trail climbs Improve your skills and take on the toughest trails to the top

-Technical climbs call for a little more finesse than pedaling up smooth ribbons of singletrack.
+Technical climbs call for a little more finesse than pedalling up smooth ribbons of singletrack.
 They require lacing together multiple techniques and take careful thought and planning.
-Learn the skills that kick your climbing up a notch, and get to the top faster, happier, and ready to rip.
+Learn the skills that kick your climbing up a notch, and get to the top faster, happier and ready to rip.

-When we point our bikes up punchy trails peppered with rock gardens and root lattices, it’s easy to get intimidated.
-But chances are, you already have many of the skills needed to conquer more technical climbs— implementing them when the moment is critical is the real challenge.
-Fitness, gearing, cadence, and line choice all play a role on steeper pitches and rowdy terrain, and when we’re able to master the balance of strength and skill, conquering rugged climbs becomes a rewarding challenge.
+When we point our bikes up punchy trails peppered with rock gardens and root lattices, it’s easy to feel intimidated.
+But chances are, you already have many of the skills needed to conquer more technical climbs – implementing them when the moment is critical is the real challenge.
+Fitness, gearing, cadence and line choice all play a role on steeper pitches and rowdy terrain, and when we’re able to master the balance of strength and skill, conquering rugged climbs becomes a rewarding challenge.
 Saddle up and listen in for expert advice from Pinkbike’s Christina Chappetta @cchappetta1 as she teaches skills for apex ascending.

 Gearing and cadence

 How you shift, when you shift and how hard you pedal is like a fingerprint.
 It’s unique to you, your fitness, your riding preferences and how you read the trail.
 With that said, there are best practices to consider when rolling into technical climbs that will help you get the most from your power and keep you feeling better for longer.

 Shift up into a harder gear when you’re rolling through a flat section that leads into a quick punch.
 This helps you increase momentum to make it over obstacles in the trail, and cruise to the top with ease.

 2. Take advantage of mellow pitches